 It’s always fascinating how dancers end up becoming incredible actors.

 I’ve also noticed that pattern.
 I think, at least from my experience, once you are a dancer, you have a very good understanding of telling a story with your body.
 When I was studying acting at UCT, I realized my voice had actually not caught up to my body yet.
 It was fascinating but it was also very scary for me.
 Then I started doing lots of voice work and I also really enjoyed looking like different people and finding all these different characters within me.
-Being a dancer and traveling when I was younger alienated me a lot from the kids in my high school.
+Being a dancer and travelling when I was younger alienated me a lot from the kids in my high school.
 I had travelled to Greece and Russia and Los Angeles before I was even in Grade 10.
 I already had seen a lot more than people my age and was really very creative and very different.
 I felt alienated.
 I’ve always been very aware of the extremes and how different people do different things.
 And while it is alienating and does make you feel alone very often, it gives you such insight into people and characters.

 Why did you choose to go to UCT and how did you feel about your time there?

 UCT had always been a dream of mine but initially, I thought I was going to be a dancer.
 I auditioned at dance school and at drama school and at art school and then I got into all three and I thought, “What now?”
-On a whim, I had never been in a play before or anything, I decided perhaps drama school was the better option because I would probably be able to act and dance and sing and direct and learn about behind the scenes and stage craft and all of that.
+On a whim, I had never been in a play before or anything, I decided perhaps drama school was the better option because I would probably be able to act and dance and sing and direct and learn about behind the scenes and stagecraft and all of that.
 That is what led to drama school.
-Nowadays I consider myself more of an actress then a dancer overall.
+Nowadays I consider myself more of an actress than a dancer overall.
 It’s the idea that I could do more with a theatre degree than a dancing degree because people obviously like to limit you to what they think you are capable of or what you are represented as.

 UCT focuses mainly on acting for the stage and while you did have a huge stage presence when you were there, you have segued into film relatively easily.
 What was that transition like?